JuanPabloSGU/CubeDemo/README.md

-# Getting Started with Create React App
+# Created with The React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a smaller demo of using Reach Three Fiber

 ## Available Scripts